-The institutional rules likewise give arbitrators broad discretion concerning discovery.
-See, e.g., CPR Rule 11 ("The Tribunal may require and facilitate such discovery as it shall determine is appropriate in the circumstances, taking into account the needs of the parties and the desirability of making discovery expeditious and cost-effective".).
+Some institutional rules likewise give arbitrators broad discretion concerning discovery.
+See, e.g., CPR Rule 11 ("The Tribunal may require and facilitate such discovery as it shall determine is appropriate in the circumstances, taking into account the needs of the parties and the desirability of making discovery expeditious and cost-effective.").
+However, the practice of depositions and interrogatories is discouraged in international arbitration.
+See ICDR Guidelines For Arbitrators ¶6.b. ("Depositions, interrogatories, and requests to admit, as developed in American court procedures, are generally not appropriate procedures for obtaining information in international arbitration.").

 It should be noted that witness statements presented in advance of a hearing, in conjunction with cross-examination during the hearing, are standard in international arbitrations seated in the United States.
-In addition, arbitrators in international arbitrations often follow the IBA Rules on the Taking of Evidence in International Commercial Arbitration (2010).